Social Work (SOWK)

 Pre-requisites: SOWK 553 or currently enrolled in SOWK 561.

-This course examines evidence-based treatments across the lifespan from a social work perspective, with a specific focus on the most common mental disorders and evidence-based treatments.
-Students will demonstrate application of the most current version of the Diagnostic and Statistical Manual of Mental Disorders and become critical consumers of evidence-based treatment research with diverse populations.
-The course emphasizes strengths and ecological systems perspectives, risk and resiliency.
+Examines evidence-based treatments across the lifespan from a social work perspective, with a specific focus on the most common mental disorders and evidence-based treatments.
+Students demonstrate application of the most current version of the Diagnostic and Statistical Manual of Mental Disorders and become critical consumers of evidence-based treatment research with diverse populations.
+Emphasizes strengths and ecological systems perspectives, risk, and resiliency.

 SOWK 603.
 LEADERSHIP AND MANAGEMENT IN HUMAN SERVICE ORGANIZATIONS.
 4 Credits.